neoericnet/ericsql-tools/README.md

 ## Run In Your Docker Container

+Note:

-Note: the docker image and container use the ci acount by default, this account has read-only access only.
+- The docker image and container use the ci acount by default, this account has read-only access only.

 ​		   If you need more privileges, please reconfigure your git account information.

+- The user:mysql don't has  password, you need to set it.

+​

 build your docker container